Air Conditioner Repair Checklist

 - Switch off power totally at the breaker or outside switch.

 - Remove yard debris around the AC.
 Once you’ve gotten rid of larger refuse within a two-foot space, you can use a soft brush or vacuum to gingerly clean the unit’s fins.
-Warped fins can also affect performance, so you can attempt to straighten them with a dinner knife.
+Warped fins can also affect performance.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the unit.
 Don’t get liquid on the fan motor.